MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 <!-- cSpell:ignore vcenter -->

-# Migrating a dev/test environment to Microsoft Azure using Azure DevTest Labs scenario
+# Migrate a dev/test environment to Azure DevTest Labs

-This article demonstrates how the fictional company Contoso migrates their dev/test environment to Microsoft Azure using Azure DevTest Labs.
+This article demonstrates how the fictional company Contoso migrates their dev/test environment to Azure DevTest Labs.

 ## Migration options